 - Things To Do

 Detroit Historical Museum

 Cobblestone streets, 19th century stores, an auto assembly line, toy trains and a fur trading post from the 1700s are only a few of the wonders visitors see at the Detroit Historical Museum.
-For 83 years, the Museum has chronicled the life and times of the region, safeguarding its rich history.
+For over 85 years, the Museum has chronicled the life and times of the region, safeguarding its rich history.
 Here is “the history of its history.”

 The Founding of the Museum

 When attorney and historian Clarence M. Burton donated his collection of historical papers to the Detroit Public Library in 1914, he triggered a chain of events that led to the creation of the Detroit Historical Museum.
 In December 1921, Burton brought together 19 prominent local historians to found the Detroit Historical Society, an organization dedicated to the preservation of the city’s history.
 In 1927, membership offices were leased and our treasurer J. Bell Moran was appointed to set up a museum.
 A curator was hired and on November 19, 1928, the “highest museum in the world” opened in a one-room suite on the 23rd floor of the Barlum Tower, now the Cadillac Tower downtown.

 The Museum’s History

 Although the Great Depression in the 1930s hit the region hard, the 1940s brought success to our efforts to build a permanent museum.
 In 1942, popular Detroit News columnist George W. Stark became president of the Society.
 Stark commanded the respect and influence necessary to raise the considerable funds needed to construct a new museum.
 By 1945, we had raised more than $250,000 and decided to offer both the money raised and our 15,000 item collection to the City of Detroit, in exchange for the city’s agreement to create a historical commission to build and operate the planned museum.